rcsb/mmtf/spec.md

 The following are fields that are __not__ supplied by the *RCSB*, and are provided for applications to transfer non-molecular data along with the molecular data.

+Each field is a [map](#types), and there are 6 possible fields `bondProperties`, `atomProperties`, `groupProperties`, `chainProperties`, `modelProperties`, and `extraProperties`.
+The first 5 fields are restricted to holding data that is relevant to the field's prefix, while any other data can be stored in the `extraProperties` field.

+We encourage you to apply our encoding techniques to your application data to reduce file sizes!

-The restrictions on each of the fields are __not__ enforced at decode-time and are simple conventions to help guide applications.
+The restrictions on each of the lengths of the values in these fields are __not__ enforced at decode-time but are reserved to help guide applications.

 | Name            | length-restrictions     |
 |-----------------|-------------------------|